uwe-app/website/site/docs/getting-started/adding-pages.md

 {{/note}}

 {{#> note type="warn" label="warn"}}
-Be sure to quote the path to prevent a [TOML][] error; paths are resolved relative to the source directory and it is an error if the file does not exist.
+Be sure to quote the path to prevent a [TOML][] error; paths are resolved relative to the `site` directory and it is an error if the file does not exist.
 So that paths are platform independent you should always use a forward slash.
 {{/note}}

 ## Using HTML